SplikStick/SplikStick.github.io/README.md

-## Welcome to My Website
+## Welcome to My Website... or the what's behind it. :P

-Find all there is to know about me on here, but ofcourse, never underestimate the power of a good conversation so contact me on one of my platforms found on my website:
+Here is the link to my website: https://splikstick.github.io/

-https://splikstick.github.io/
+Find all there is to know about me there.
+Need to get a hold of me, contact me on one of my many social media platforms found on my website!